Building a seawall costs $25,000 on average, with a wide range between $10,000 and $100,000, depending on the size and type of seawall.

 If there's one important point to drive home here, it's this— don't build a seawall yourself.
 The amount of money that you would spend on materials would still be quite high.
 Unless you have experience in land surveying and large-scale construction, you'll probably end up spending more trying to DIY this project and hiring a local fencing professional to fix it than you would have if you had just hired the professional in the first place.

 Building a seawall isn't an easy DIY project; it takes serious investment and expertise.
-There's also the consideration that it requires specialized equipment which will cost you a large amount to rent, but would be wrapped up in the cost of a professional's quote.
-Unless you have experience with these types of projects you likely won't get past the permit stage.
+It also requires specialized equipment, which will cost you a large amount to rent but would be included in a professional's quote.
+Unless you have experience with these types of projects, you likely won't get past the permit stage.

 Building a seawall is an expensive process, and while there are some projects where you can cut corners, this isn't one of them.
 Even for smaller seawalls, there are extreme forces to consider so that the walls are built within the safety and structural parameters an engineer designs.